 ESSENTIAL CHINA TOWN WALKS, afternoon walking tour

-Continue walk cross Yao Wa Rat Street where it seems like jewellery trade centre.
-You will see the endless row of gold, jewellery and accessory stores.
+Continue walk cross Yao Wa Rat Street where it seems like jewelry trade center.
+You will see the endless row of gold, jewelry and accessory stores.
 Then we will walk through the small alley as the Chinese herbs market.
 And why not? you may try some authentic herbal drink.